robipozzi/robipozzi-kafka-consumer-java/README.md

 Once the Kafka cluster has been setup, you can find details on how to manage topics (i.e.: create, delete, ...) at https://github.com/robipozzi/robipozzi-kafka#create-delete-and-describe-kafka-topics

 ### Producers and consumers using Kafka command line tools
-The code in this repository is focused on Kafka consumers exclusively, so you won't find any example of usable Kafka producer
+The code in this repository is focused on Kafka consumers exclusively, so you won't find any example of usable Kafka producer.

+Several Kafka consumers are implemented in this repository, for each one you can find a suitable Kafka producer as described here below:

 * **Temperature consumer**: a producer that publishes messages that can then be consumed by this consumer can be find at this other repository https://github.com/robipozzi/robipozzi-kafka-producer-java